 - Edna Osepans, LCSW, Clinical Social Worker, UCLA Health

 - During this time of heightened health concern, BCHD is available to offer help and support.
-If you or someone you know in the Beach Cities needs assistance with errands, health-related information or referrals, please call our Assistance, Information & Referral line at 310-374-3426, ext.
-256, 8:30 a.m. - 5 p.m. or submit an online request
+If you or someone you know in the Beach Cities needs assistance with errands, health-related information or referrals, please call our Assistance, Information & Referral line at 310-374-3426, and press option 1, 8:30 a.m. - 5 p.m. or submit an online request

 - Call BCHD's School Well-Being Line for School Families at 310-374-3426, and press option 2 on school days between 7:30 a.m. - 4 p.m.
 Learn more: https://www.bchd.org/schoolwellbeingline

 - For information related to mental health and social-emotional health for youth and adults, support groups and emergency services, visit https://bchd.org/resources

 - Positive Psychology Center at the University of Pennsylvania (www.upenn.edu)

 - Positive Psychology Clearinghouse with variety of resources (www.positivepsychology.com)

 - Substance Abuse and Mental Health Services Administration (www.samhsa.gov)

 - If you are experiencing a serious or life-threatening concern, please call 9-1-1.
 If your concern is not life-threatening, support is also available by contacting the 24/7 providers listed below:

 - Crisis Text Line: Text the word “HOME” to 741-741